-Unfortunately, there’s been little to no light shed about the positive effects that automating your ITSM processes can have on your business, from taking mundane data-related tasks off your employees’ to-do lists to enhancing service ticket and onboarding workflows.
+Unfortunately, there’s been little to no light shed about the positive effects that automating your ITSM processes can have on your business, from taking mundane data-related tasks off your employees’ to-do lists to enhancing service request and onboarding workflows.

 Let’s dive in!

-While they might not be tales of fictional tales of the human race perishing at the hands of robot overlords, the current consensus in the business world is that robotic process automation (RPA) is here to stay.
+While they might not be fictional tales of the human race perishing at the hands of robot overlords, the current consensus in the business world is that robotic process automation (RPA) is here to stay.

 According to Forrester, the RPA industry will be valued at $2.9 billion in 2021, compared to just $250 million in 2016.
-This is because of the massive ROI that is to be gained from adopting and scaling automation technology to suit your business’ needs and goals.
+This is because of the massive ROI that is to be gained from adopting and scaling automation technology to suit your organization's needs and goals.

-For example, Everest Group claims that top performers earned 4 times on their automation investments, while NASSCOM reported cost savings of up to 65%, with some organizations recouping their automation expenses in as little as six months.
+For example, Everest Group claims that top business performers earned 4 times on their automation investments, while NASSCOM reported cost savings of up to 65%, with some organizations recouping their IT automation expenses in as little as six months.